West Coast Road Trip

 The Transamerica Pyramid.

-Day 8: San Francisco to Mount Shasta, California
+Day 8: Escape from San Francisco

-- Accommodation (1 night): Airbnb in Mount Shasta (we don’t recommend where we stayed)
+• Accommodation: Airbnb in Mount Shasta (we don’t recommend where we stayed)

 Mount Shasta’s peak was a bit shy when we drove by.